How to File an Appeal

 US Sailing does not charge a fee if the appeal will be considered by an Association Appeals Committee.

 If the appeal will be considered by the US Sailing Appeals Committee, there is a fee of $25 for US Sailing members and $75 for non-members.
-The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) or the Interscholastic Sailing Association (ISSA) Appeals Committees, appeals from protest committee decisions involving rule 69, Allegations of Gross Misconduct, and from protest committee decisions made at US Sailing national championships.
+The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) / Interscholastic Sailing Association (ISSA) Appeals Committee, appeals from protest committee decisions involving rule 69, Misconduct, and from protest committee decisions made at US Sailing national championships.

 The Race Administration Director promptly sends it to the appropriate appeals committee.
 The appellant will receive an acknowledgement from the Director that the appeal has been received, and indicating the appeals committee to which the appeal has been sent.
 When the appeals committee receives the appeal, it too will send the appellant an acknowledgement letter with further information about the processing of the appeal.
 In addition, the appeals committee will send the appeal, all relevant documents it has received with the appeal, and a copy of the acknowledgement letter to all the parties and committees involved in the appeal.

 The time will vary, depending on many factors.
 If the appeal includes all the required material, and if the appeals committee does not need to request additional material from the protest committee, then the decision will come sooner.
 If the appeals committee is able to begin consideration on the appeal soon after it is received, the usual time frame for a decision is three months or less.
 Keep in mind that the deliberation by an appeals committee is done primarily via email and conference calls, not by face-to-face meetings.

 A protest committee in the US whose decision is subject to appeal and is deciding a protest or request for redress that involves a situation and facts similar to those in a US Sailing Appeal is well advised to base its decision on the rules interpretations in the US Sailing Appeal (see Appeal 99).